 - Certain medications (steroids, anti-epilepsy drugs, cancer therapy drugs, calcium channel blockers, oral contraceptives, etc.)

 Our practice offers a range of treatments for gum disease.
 The treatment we recommended will depend on the severity of your disease.
-Depending on your needs, we may recommend non-surgical treatments such as at-home periodontal trays or scaling and root planing (deep cleaning), dental implants, periodontal surgery, or laser gum surgery.
+Depending on your needs, we may recommend treatments such as at-home periodontal trays or scaling and root planing (deep cleaning), dental implants, periodontal surgery, or laser gum surgery.

-We recommend that you keep your regular dental appointments so that our dentist and team can monitor your health and frequently check your mouth for any signs of gum disease.
+We recommend that you keep your regular dental appointments so that our dentists and team can monitor your health and frequently check your mouth for any signs of gum disease.
 We also advise that you take care to practice good oral hygiene at home, as this will significantly reduce your chances of developing periodontal disease.